Bridgetek/EVE-MCU-BRT_AN_012-Example-Pico/README.md

 ![Bridgetek Logo](docs/Bridgetek-logo.png "Bridgetek")

-# BRT_AN_012 FT9xx USBD HID Touch Panel
+# BRT_AN_012 IDM2040-7A USBD HID Touch Panel

-Application Note BRT_AN_012 FT9xx USBD HID Touch Panel.
+Application Note BRT_AN_012 IDM2040-7A USBD HID Touch Panel.
 See https://brtchip.com/software-examples/ft9xx-examples/

 Demonstrates a USB HID implementing a Virtual Keyboard display on an Bridgetek EVE screen.
 It uses the [BRT_AN_025](https://github.com/Bridgetek/EVE-MCU-BRT_AN_025) library.

-This project requires a BridgeTek MM900EVxB board and FT812 or BT817 board and display.
+This project requires a BridgeTek IDM2040-7A board and display.

 ## Information

-This Application Note describes a virtual keyboard implemented with an FT9XX device and an FT81X/BT8XX touch screen.
+This Application Note describes a virtual keyboard implemented with an IDM2040-7A touch screen.
 The FT81X and BT81X and later devices are supported.
 It is assumed that the display is 800 by 480 pixels.

 # Introduction